Code-Institute-Submissions/letter-bee/README.md

 * Honeycomb background
     * The background effect wasn't included in the orginal scope.
 I felt that the page looked too 'bare' with the large expanse of colour surrounding the game display div, and wanted to add some relevant detail.

+* Moving options box from page to modal
+    * I decided to keep all options settings inside a separate modal, rather than having some options displayed on the page (as in the wireframe).
+I felt this looked a lot cleaner and allowed the majority of the page to be devoted to the game display.

+* Removal of options from 'Discover' page
+    * The original wireframe included an options box for each of the html pages.
+However, with the discover page this isn't actually relevant as there is no audio to switch on/off and no reason to reduce the number of letters/options being displayed.

 ## :construction: Development process

 ### :computer: External sources used